hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 can be shown on the top line and long commands can still be typed on the second line.

-Another feature that is keeping me using zsh is what happens when the command you type is not found in the path.
+Another feature that is keeping me using zsh is what happens when the typed command is not found in the path.
 This is what happens if your fingers slip in bash (ubuntu 14.04):

     (bash) > gti log